Cudabear/doge/README.md

 doge
 ====

-Playing around with web sockets
+Playing around with web sockets.

+In order to use this code you will need nodejs as well as the socket.io library for it.